Skip Navigation

 Formal discipline starts with written reprimands, then suspensions with or without pay, and then discharge.
 Dayton CBA, Art.
 48, ¶¶ 48.01-48.02, p.
 85. Go to reference Still, CBAs typically recognize that in some cases an educator’s misconduct will be too severe to follow progressive discipline.
 Id.
 Go to reference

-You can check your contract and school district policy to see what rules are in place about handling discipline.
+You can check your contract and employer's policy to see what rules are in place about handling discipline.

 If you are represented by a union, contact your union for assistance.
-Your union representative can help you determine what rights you have under any collective bargaining agreement with your school district and under your state’s tenure law.
+Your union representative can help you determine what rights you have under any collective bargaining agreement with your employer and under your state’s tenure law.

 If you receive notice of dismissal, especially in response to any of the types of advocacy detailed in this guide, contact your local or state union immediately.
 It is possible the dismissal is improper under state tenure law or your CBA.